 Could I start bleeding at any time?

-No; most people do not bleed suddenly.
-The risk of sudden bleeding is low, and usually happens only in people with a very low platelet count.
+Most people do not bleed suddenly.
+Sudden bleeding is rare and usually happens only in people with a very, very low platelet count.

 Will I need a transfusion?